materiaraiding/materiaraiding-old/uwu.md

 This is followed by {% glossary Homing Lasers %} on OT due to the tank swap, Kitchen Sink this due to heavy damage.

-Ultima will begin one of three sub-phases, each with a inactive and active set of mechanics.
+Ultima will begin one of three sub-phases, each with a passive and active set of mechanics.
 The first is Ultimate Predation.

 ## Phase 5.1: Ultimate Predation

+### Passive Phase
+{: .no_toc }

 Ultimate predation begins with a dodge mechanic, all primals and ultima will appear around the arena.
 You will need to find one of several safe-spots to survive this mechanic.